Actwres girl'Z: AWG Tag Team Championship

-The AWG Tag Team Championship (AWGタッグ王座, AWG Taggu Ōza) is a tag team championship created and promoted by the Japanese promotion Actwres girl'Z. There have been a total of three reigns shared between three different teams consisting of six distinctive champions.
+The AWG Tag Team Championship (AWGタッグ王座, AWG Taggu Ōza) is a tag team championship created and promoted by the Japanese promotion Actwres girl'Z. There have been a total of four reigns shared between four different teams, consisting of eight distinctive champions.
 It was originally retired in December 2021 due to Actwres girl'Z closure.
 Eventually, it was confirmed in 2025 that a tag team tournament called "ACT GAME" would take place, with the winners becoming the new AWG Tag Team Champions.
-In the finals of the tournament, Amaterasu (ACT and Mari) would defeat MRC (Marino Saihara & Rico Fukunaga) on August 13, 2025 to become the third champions.
+In the finals of the tournament, Amaterasu (ACT and Mari) would defeat MRC (Marino Saihara and Rico Fukunaga) on August 13, 2025, to win the reactivated championships.

+The current champions are Marino Saihara and Yukina Uehara, who are in their first reign.
+They originally defeated Sakura Mizushima and Rico Fukunaga to become the Interim champions after ACT went on hiatus.
+On April 13, 2016, they would be recognized as the official champions after Amaterasu's six-month reign expired due to inactivity.